mercadopago/devsite-docs/guides/snippets/test-integration/bricks/bricks-test-payment-flow.en.md

 With the credentials in hand, follow the steps below to make the test purchase.

 1. Start the integration configured with the **Test credentials**.
-2. Enter your e-mail (remembering that it must be different from the email you use on Mercado Pago).
+2. Enter any email as a paying user (remembering that it must be different from the email you use on Mercado Pago).
 4. Enter data from one of our [test cards](/developers/en/guides/additional-content/testing/test-cards).
 3. Confirm the purchase.